App Store Optimization (ASO) Guide For Mobile Apps & Games

 There are lots of mobile display networks, such as social media channels (Facebook Ads, Twitter Ads, Snapchat Ads, etc.), already mentioned above.
 But there are also others specialized in mobile games (Unity Ads, Chartboost, Ada Colony, Picture Puzzle, etc.), or other great networks like Applovin, Epom Apps or Appnext.
 User acquisition costs are usually higher, though.
 Nevertheless, it’s good to test them, as it can get you a boost during a specific moment.

 The Never-Ending Process of Mobile App Marketing & ASO

 Keep in mind that ASO—and mobile app marketing in general—needs constant monitoring as your app or game has to be optimized at all times, which is the only way to succeed.

 Furthermore, ASO isn’t magic!
-Don’t expect to do all the work for you, as the product has to be good, or otherwise all those efforts will be in vain.
-It takes a lot of time to develop an app or a game—and even more to make it great.
+Don’t expect to do all the work for you, as the product has to be good otherwise all those efforts will be in vain.
+It takes a lot of time and an efficient development team to develop an app or a game—and even more to make it great.

 Summing it up, keep working on ASO and mobile app promotion, as you can always do better!

 Author Bio: Gerard Gordon is Content and Social Media Manager at TheTool, a powerful performance-based mobile ASO tool that helps you track and optimize your app marketing strategy.